newaeonweb/conference-app/README.md

-# Sample Application.
+# Sample Application with Backbone.js, Twitter Bootstrap, Node.js, Express, and MongoDB #

+"Conference App" is a sample CRUD application built with with Backbone.js, Twitter Bootstrap, Node.js, Express, and MongoDB.

-> Work in progress... don't fork or use yet.
+> Work in progress...Use at you own risk.